marcosbarbero/spring-cloud-zuul-ratelimit/README.md

 Spring Cloud Zuul RateLimit
 ---
-Module to enable rate limit per service in Netflix Zuul
+Module to enable rate limit per service in Netflix Zuul.
+There are four built-in rate limit approachs:
+ - Authenticated User: *Use the authenticated username or 'anonymous'*
+ - Origin: *Use the user origin request*
+ - Authenticated User and Origin IP: *Combine the authenticated user and de Origin*
+ - Global configuration per service: *This one doesn't validate the request Origin or the Authenticated User*
+   - To use this approach just don't set param 'type'

 Usage
 ---